jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

     return loss, dx
 ```

-We are creating a FullyConnectedNet network with 3 hidden layers with (100, 50, 25), nodes respectively.
+We are creating a FullyConnectedNet network with 3 hidden layers with (100, 50, 25) nodes respectively.
+We also initialize $$w$$ with a random normal distribution.
 ```python
 class FullyConnectedNet(object):